aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Chat unlock is paid per Match.

+One successful chat unlock payment unlocks free-text chat for both users in that specific Match.

-If either side unlocks chat, both users can send text in that Match.
+If either matched user unlocks chat, both users can send text in that Match.

-Chat unlock remains active until the Match closes, the unlock is revoked, or a configured expiry is reached.
+The other matched user does not need to pay again for the same Match.

-Chat unlock expiry behavior must be configurable and must not be hardcoded in handlers.
+Chat unlock does not expire in MVP.

+Chat unlock remains active until:

+* The Match is unmatched
+* The Match is closed by admin/moderation
+* The chat is closed because of account deletion or ban
+* The unlock is revoked by admin/moderation

 ### Unlocked chat limits